sib-swiss/containers-introduction-training/docs/course_material/dockerfiles.md

 ### Building an image with a browser interface

-In this exercise, we will use the same base image (`python:3.9.4-buster`), but instead of installing `pandas`, we will install `jupyterlab` in order to be able to run jupyter lab inside a container.
+In this exercise, we will use the same base image (`python:3.9.4-buster`), but instead of installing `pandas`, we will install `jupyterlab`.
 Jupyter lab is a nice browser interface that you can use for a.o. programming in python.
+With the image we are creating we will be able to run jupyter lab inside a container.
 Check out the `Dockerfile`:

 ```dockerfile
 FROM python:3.9.4-buster